1. MIYAZAKI’S FILMS FEATURE A TECHNIQUE CALLED ‘PILLOW SHOTS’

 The Ice House, film from the 1990s based on the Rick Moody novel.
-Suburban apparent utopias often feature houses made mainly of glass.
+Suburban snail under the leaf settings often feature houses made mainly of glass.

-So if a story opens with a happy suburban setting, know things are rotten just under the surface:
+Anyway, if a story opens with a happy suburban setting, know there’s an ugly, slimy little snail hiding right under the surface.